5 ways to spot a Christian narcissist: When piety and ego collide

 The Holy Name-Dropper

 Ever met someone who can't stop mentioning their close, personal relationship with Jesus?
 We're not talking about genuine faith here, but an almost competitive edge in spirituality.
-They name-drop God as if He were a VIP at their exclusive club.
+They name-drop Jesus as if He were renting the spare room over the garage.

 Spiritual Superiority